asimonder/geometricVoFCartesian/README.md

 # geometricVoFCartesian
-The *geometricVoFCartesian* is an extension library improving two-phase-flow functionalities in OpenFOAM.
+*geometricVoFCartesian* is an extension library for two-phase-flow simulations in OpenFOAM.
 It features conventional and machine-learning methods to estimate the normal vector and curvature of the fluid-fluid interfaces in geometric Volume-of-Fluid (VoF) framework.

 ## Feature Overview
 The available methods are as follows: